Building What Comes Next: The Campaign for the New Nevada

 The William N. Pennington Student Achievement Center

 Opened February 2016, the 77,345-square-foot William N. Pennington Student Achievement Center is the central resource helping University students improve their academic performance.
 The center was made possible through a leadership gift from the William N. Pennington Foundation and was the first building to be built during the Campaign for the New Nevada.

 The E. L. Wiegand Fitness Center

 Opened February 2017, the 108,000-square-foot E. L. Wiegand Fitness Center nearly doubled the space on campus dedicated to student fitness and recreation.
-The $47.5 million project was paid through a combination of student-approved fees and philanthropic support, led by an $8 million grant from the E. L. Wiegand Foundation.
+The $47.5 million project was paid through a combination of student-approved fees and philanthropic support, led by an $8 million gift from the E. L. Wiegand Foundation.

 The University Arts Building

 Opened February 2019, the 42,500-square-foot University Arts Building includes a 287-seat recital hall, a fabrication lab, an electroacoustic lab, music practice rooms, faculty office spaces, a recording studio and The John & Geraldine Lilley Museum of Art.
 The $35.5 million project was funded through philanthropic support of the Campaign.

 The William N. Pennington Engineering Building

 Opened in Fall 2020, the 100,000-square-foot William N. Pennington Engineering building will include more than 40 laboratories, a Class 100 cleanroom, a large computer lab, a 200-student classroom and 150 graduate workstations.
 The William N. Pennington Foundation made a lead gift of $10 million for the $87.8 million project.